wmhrdk/wmhrdk.github.io/_posts/2022-12-12-solenoid-kicker.md

 problem is quite clear, how do we get 400V stored in a *Capacitor Bank* from 12-24V batteries in a short time window.

+### Overall Design
-In order to tackle the problem, I've designed a prototype that potentially could resolved the issue.
+In order to tackle the problem, I've designed a prototype that could potentially resolve the issue.
 This design consists of three main parts which are a **DC to DC Step Up Converter**, a **Trigger Circuit** and a **Discharge Circuit**.
 The discharge circuit is included so that when the battery power goes out, the *Capacitor Bank* could be safely